stronnag/mwptools/docs/manual/docs/mwp-geozones.md

 * Export: Exports a loaded Geozone to KML.
 Geozone specific parameters are stored in the KML such that the original Geozone in CLI notation could be reproduced from the KML.

 ### Editor

+!!! note "Edit UI Images"
+	The image immediately below represents the current Edit UI (it has the AMSL button); other Edit UI images are from an earlier instance without this button.
+The altitude values have no bearing on mwp's display of the Geozones, other than in the generated KML.

 ![mwp geozones](images/geozones_01.png){: width="50%" }